wtnwin111/interview/src/com/interview/flag/README.md

 18. Printing a Binary Tree top-down (column wise)
     Detail: http://codereview.stackexchange.com/questions/36799/printing-a-binary-tree-top-down-column-wise

-    *HINT: the column of current node is depends on it's left subtree, so do in-order traversal.*
+    *HINT: the column of current node is depends on it's left subtree, so do in-order traversal.*    *NEED*

 #L